 **Please note that prescription eye glasses are on the eligibility list.
 They are listed by as: “Vision devices – including eyeglasses and contact lenses to correct eyesight – prescription required.”
-If you are only getting frames, you need proof from the optometrist that s/he inserted prescription lenses into the frames.
-(S/he should be able to indicate this on your receipt.)**
+If you are only getting frames, you need proof from the optometrist that they inserted prescription lenses into the frames.
+(They should be able to indicate this on your receipt.)**

 Your eligibility for this benefit expires on August 31st of the current academic year, and will not be renewed in September unless you hold a contract for (or have a reasonable expectation to hold a contract for) the next academic year.
 (Please note there are some additional limitations to this eligibility period in very rare circumstances.
 If you have any questions, please contact firstname.lastname@example.org.)

-To file a claim, fill out the form available at the Union office or on our website HERE.
-(This form is a PDF that can be filled out on your computer.
-You will need to print out the completed version and sign it before submitting the claim.)
+To file a claim, fill out the form available at the Union office or on our website HERE (This form is a PDF that can be filled out on your computer.)

 Please note that you must normally submit your HSA claim within 60 days of purchase of your health-related product or service.
 Some exceptions may be possible.
-For more information, contact Mary Ellen at email@example.com.
+For more information, contact email@example.com.

 Who is eligible for the Health Spending Account?